nurnazahah/testing/readme.md

 ### Lab 4: OpenLANE Project Git Link Description

-*Visit https://github.com/efabless/OpenLane to know more about OpenLANE*
+*Visit and browse through the link https://github.com/efabless/OpenLane to know more about OpenLANE*

 </details>